DanieleMassa/PyLife/README.md

-The game of life, developed by John Conway
+The game of life developed by John Conway written in Python